Characters: Fafner in the Azure: Dead Aggressor

 - Worf Had the Flu: In the movie, he sortied to face a Sphinx-type Festum, which quickly mutated into a new Aeolus-type, which is capable of mimicing and using human weapons, including Fafner weaponry.
 Kazuki ended up having an extremely difficult time, mainly because his assimilation process started up and he was struggling to fight back from being assimilated.

-Eventual pilot of the Mark Sieben.
+Main heroine of the Fafner franchise and the eventual pilot of the Mark Sieben.

-Pilot of the Mark Sechs.
+Maya's best friend and pilot of the Mark Sechs.

 Pilot of the Mark Drei.